 In a group of friends, there’s usually at least one person that is vegetarian.
 But whether it’s due to health reasons, moral obligations or just a matter of personal preference, somebody’s choice to be vegetarian should not mean that they miss out on what Auckland’s dining scene has to offer.
 A number of the best restaurants in this city feature meat-free dishes that are so good, even the carnivores rave about them.
 And if you’re trying to decide where to go out for dinner, someplace where as much care is put into the vegetarian dishes as it is into the meat ones, here is a list of our favourite vegetarian-friendly dishes from some of the tastiest restaurants around to hopefully set you in the right direction.

 Japanese cuisine doesn’t only feature fish.
-Vegetables are just as highly prioritised, which explains Ebisu’s endless options when it comes to vegetarian cuisine.
+Vegetables are also highly prioritised, which explains Ebisu’s swathe of options when it comes to vegetarian cuisine.
 This is how we would recommend getting the perfect vegetarian meal at Ebisu.
 Firstly, get a bowl of rice to have as your base and order the miso glazed eggplant, teriyaki tofu and broccolini with yuzu hollandaise.
 Each dish pairs perfectly with the bowl of warm fluffy rice as the sauces soak right through.
-Or you could swap out the rice for the vegetarian sushi roll and switch the tofu and broccolini with the tasty vegetable tempura and sesame cabbage salad.
-Never trade the miso glazed eggplant for anything.
+Or you could swap out the rice for the vegetarian sushi roll and switch the tofu and broccolini with the tasty vegetable tempura and shredded cabbage salad.
+Never trade the miso-glazed eggplant for anything.

 Believe it or not, some of the best, most renowned dishes from this Italian restaurant on K’Road are in fact, vegetarian.
-Its spinach and goats cheese dumplings with fried sage have garnered Cotto something of a cult following and its mozzarella chips with almond aioli have been on the menu since day one.
+Its spinach and goats cheese dumplings with fried sage have garnered Cotto something of a cult following.
 The gorgonzola kumara gnocchi and Brussels sprouts are dishes that come and go with the seasons but are always highly-anticipated when they haven’t been on the menu for a while.
 Cotto always makes sure to have at least one vegetarian main dish on the menu, so vegetarians are sure to find something that suits.

 Meat eater or not, you can never go wrong with a meal at Ima Cuisine.
 The mezze platter is the best way to begin your Ima experience but beware of over-filling yourself with housemade pita bread.
 We understand that it’s moreish beyond words but you must save room for what’s ahead.
-The sabich is not just vegetarian, but vegan.
-The bowl is filled with a smooth hummus which is smothered over a pile of charred eggplants.
-The hummus is then studded with slices of fried potatoes and topped with crunchy chickpeas and a drizzle of creamy tahini.
+On the lunch menu, try the sabich pita.
+Described as the ‘Israeli king of sandwiches’, it’s filled to the brim with a smooth hummus, charred eggplants, slices of fried potatoes, boiled eggs, tahini and a fragrant Iraqi condiment called amba.
 All the side salads that come to the table are vegetarian and the fried halloumi cannot be faulted.

 Soul Bar & Bistro